 When ready to cook, pre-heat your oven to 350 degrees.
 Place the chicken on a wire rack over a baking pan and bake the chicken until done, turning at least once during the process.
 The length of time will depend on the size of your chicken pieces but 45 – 60 minutes should about do it and, if you like, you can pop the pieces under the broiler for a few minutes to achieve a final golden crispiness.

-Finally, while the chicken is lovely served hot with sides of veggies, the pieces are also delicious cold and would be a great addition to a picnic basket…
+Finally, while Chimichurri Baked Chicken is lovely served hot with sides of veggies, the pieces are also delicious cold and would be a great addition to a picnic basket…